Post Graduate Studies

 - Number of times the publication’s abstract is clicked on or viewed on the publisher’s site

-- Number of tweets posted by author to promote the publication
+- Number of tweets posted by the author to promote the publication

-- Number of Facebook posts by author to promote the publication
+- Number of Facebook posts by the author to promote the publication

 - Number of visits to the publication page on Kudos that is generated by sharing activities via email or social media

-- Number of times author has sent email to colleagues/friends with link the publication page on Kudos or with the link to the article page on the publisher’s site
+- Number of times the author has sent an email to colleagues/friends with a link to the publication page on Kudos or with a link to the article page on the publisher’s site

-- Total number of visits to publication page on Kudos
+- Total number of visits to the publication page on Kudos

 - A score generated by Altmetric.com (which includes tweets, Mendeley and CiteULike readership)